minio/minio/docs/site-replication/README.md

 This feature allows multiple independent MinIO sites (or clusters) that are using the same external IDentity Provider (IDP) to be configured as replicas.
 In this situation the set of replica sites are referred to as peer sites or just sites.
 When site-replication is enabled on a set of sites, the following changes are replicated to all other sites:

 - Creation and deletion of buckets and objects
-- Creation and deletion of all IAM policies
+- Creation and deletion of all IAM users, groups, policies and their mappings to users or groups
 - Creation of STS credentials
-- Creation and deletion of service accounts (for users authenticated by an external IDP)
+- Creation and deletion of service accounts (except those owned by the root user)
 - Changes to Bucket features such as:
   - Bucket Policies
   - Bucket Tags